-UK health system not designed to cope with rising numbers of people with multiple health problemsMay 10th, 2012 in Health /
+UK health system not designed to cope with rising numbers of people with multiple health problemsMay 10, 2012 in Medicine & Health / Health

 New research published Online First in The Lancet shows that having several medical conditions is not just a feature of old age.
 Most patients with two or more conditions are actually under 65.
 Health systems in the UK and other developed countries were not devised to deal with this scenario and must be radically changed to cope.

 The study was led by Bruce Guthrie, Professor of Primary Care Medicine at Dundee University UK, Stewart Mercer, Professor of Primary Care Research at Glasgow University and lead for the Scottish School of Primary Care research programme on multiple morbidity, Graham Watt, Professor of General Practice at Glasgow University, and colleagues.
 The study was funded by the Scottish Government Chief Scientist Office.

 Management of the rising prevalence of long-term disorders is the main challenge facing governments and health-care systems worldwide.
 Although individual diseases dominate current approaches to health-care delivery, medical research, and medical education, people with multimorbidity need a broader approach.
 The use of many services to manage several diseases in one individual can become duplicative and inefficient, and is burdensome and unsafe for patients because of poor coordination and integration.